ppy/osu-wiki/wiki/Gameplay/Game_modifier/Easy/en.md

 In all [game modes](/wiki/Game_mode) except [osu!taiko](/wiki/Game_mode/osu!taiko), the Easy mod grants the player two additional lives per play.
 If the [health bar](/wiki/Client/Interface/Health_bar) drops to zero, the game pauses to remove one life and slowly refills the health bar to approximately 80%.

-The game signals the start of the refill event with the skin's `readysound.wav`.
-Once the health bar finishes refilling, the `gosound.wav` plays, and the beatmap resumes.
+The game signals the start of the refill event by playing the skin's `readysound.wav` file.
+Once the health bar finishes refilling, the `gosound.wav` file plays, and the beatmap resumes.
 If the player runs out of remaining lives and the health bar empties completely, the play fails normally.

 ### osu!